Pros / You can disconnect the battery from the panel and use it as an external battery pack.

 The panels themselves really are impressive.
 The Amp comes with two 2.2-watt monocrystalline silicon panels that measure 4 inches by 4.75 inches.
 Voltaic publishes that they are capable of delivering 6 volts with an option to deliver 12 at the flick of a switch.
 We suspect this was the voltage measured at Voltaic’s Brooklyn, New York, offices as the Amp tested much better at the higher elevation of 4,215 feet in our Ogden, Utah, office.

-The Amp from Voltaic Systems is the Top Ten Reviews Gold Award winner for being the best solar cell phone charger available.
 The battery is a rechargeable 4,000 mAh, making it big enough to charge most smartphones at least 1.5 times before going completely dead.
 However, it charges passively when left connected to the solar panels inside its handy carrying pouch that can be easily carried or left in most any bag.
 The only downside is that the pouch is not large enough to keep your device inside while it charges.

 The Voltaic battery pack is designed to work with any 5-volt electronic that’s powered by regular and micro-USB.
 This includes smartphones and handheld games.
 It has a clear charging indicator near the USB port that displays the charging status for quick reference with the push of a button.
 It even has a mode that allows you leave the display in an always on state, although this mode does consume power.